aruljohn/aruljohn/README.md

 Hi!
 I am a principal software engineer at a space agency 🌎.

-🌐  In my free time, I maintain my online utilities at https://aruljohn.com
+🌐  In my free time, I maintain my online utilities at my ~ 25-year old website https://aruljohn.com

 ✍  I maintain my blog at https://aruljohn.com/blog/

 ⚡  My free APIs / RESTful web services are at https://aruljohn.com/api/

-🐍  I also coach USACO and ACSL, and teach Python to school children.
+🐍  I also coach ACSL and USACO, and teach Python to school children.

-🌱  I’m currently learning Rust and improving Go
+🌱  I develop mainly in Python and Rust.
+I also use Go sometimes.

+🧑‍💼  At work, I code in Python, Java, NodeJS [Express], Rust and bash, among other things.

-🕸  I'm interested in Web3 and Blockchain
+🕸  I'm interested in Gen AI, LLMs, Blockchain and Web3.

 👯  I’m looking to collaborate on anything interesting.
 Message me.

-📫  How to reach me: Twitter, Facebook (@aruljohn)
+📫  How to reach me: Twitter and Facebook (@aruljohn).

 ⚡  Fun fact: I am ambidextrous, kinda.